-6.14.2 To meet Minimum Lot Area requirements for uses allowed in the underlying zone, lots may must have a contiguous Lot Area outside of the floodplain district of at least 60% (sixty percent) of the minimum Lot Area requirement, and said area must be accessible from a street or way open to public or private use. be comprised of up to 40% of floodplain district land, provided For purposes of determining Lot Coverage, the entire Lot Area shall be the basis, however, all structures and related facilities are must be confined to that portion of the lot situated outside of the floodplain district.
+6.14.2 To meet Minimum Lot Area requirements for uses allowed in the underlying zone, lots may must have a contiguous Lot Area outside of the floodplain district of at least 60% (sixty percent) of the minimum Lot Area requirement, and said area must be accessible from a street or way open to public or private use. be comprised of up to 40% of floodplain district land, provided For purposes of determining Lot Coverage, the entire Lot Area shall be the basis, however, all structures and related facilities are must be confined to that portion of the lot which is not swamp, pond, bog, dry bog, marsh, areas of exposed groundwater or which lies within the floodplain district.